astorfi/TensorFlow-World/NeuralNetworks/convolutional-neural-network/readme.md

 # Convolutional Neural Network

-This is the code repository for the blog post[Train a Convolutional Neural Network as a Classifier](http://machinelearninguru.com/deep_learning/tensorflow/neural_networks/cnn_classifier/cnn_classifier.html)
+This is the code repository for the blog post [Train a Convolutional Neural Network as a Classifier](http://machinelearninguru.com/deep_learning/tensorflow/neural_networks/cnn_classifier/cnn_classifier.html)

 ## Training

 Train:

+The traing can be run using the **train.sh** `bash script` file using the following command:

 ```bash
 ./train.sh